Illinois and Midland Railroad: History

 When the Clean Air Act was passed in the 1960s the market for high sulfur central Illinois coal evaporated and the coal mines (at one time numbering 15) along the C&IM closed one by one.
 Commonwealth Edison put the C&IM on the market and offered to sell it for $1.00, but there were no takers.

 Then Commonwealth Edison changed its philosophy and began building power plants in central Illinois, adjacent to C&IM tracks, sending electricity to Chicago via high voltage lines.
 Soon the C&IM was back in action, but this time it was hauling coal into central Illinois from the Powder River Basin in Wyoming and Montana, instead of hauling coal out of the central Illinois coal fields.
 Soon unit coal trains, received in interchange from Burlington Northern and the Chicago and North Western were traversing C&IM tracks to Commonwealth Edison's power plant at Powerton (Pekin) and to the still operating Havana Coal Transfer Plant.

 However, by the late 1980s Commonwealth Edison's philosophy changed again.
 In the wake of railroad deregulation in 1980, they began seeking competitive bids from railroads who could deliver western coal directly to Chicago.
 As a result, Commonwealth Edison sold the C&IM in December 1987 to a group of private investors.
 The ownership of the C&IM changed hands twice more before it was purchased by Genesee & Wyoming Inc. in 1996 and the name was changed to Illinois and Midland Railroad.

+In 2023, Genesee & Wyoming holds 154 miles, and IMRR has four interchanges: Springfield, Illinois; Canadian National, CPKC, Norfolk Southern, and Union Pacific (who also has an interchange in Pekin, Illinois ("Crescent").
+BNSF also has an interchange in Pekin, Illinois (also at "Crescent"), and the Tazewell & Peoria Railroad has one in Creve Coeur, Illinois.
+The I&M can handle freight cars which hold up to 286,000 pounds of cargo.